ATD: Augmenting CP Tensor Decomposition by Self Supervision: Experimental Details

-We also study the effects of data augmentation methods.
-Let us assume {\em (a): jittering}, {\em (b): bandpass filtering}, {\em (c): time rotation}, {\em (d): 3D position rotation}.
+\paragraph{Effect of High-quality Data Augmentations.} We study the effects of high-quality data augmentation methods.
+Let us assume {\em (a): jittering}, {\em (b): bandpass filtering}, {\em (c): 3D position rotation}.
 We test on different combinations of the augmentation methods.
 The experiments are conducted on two datasets: (i) for the MGH dataset, we use 50,000 unlabeled data, 5,000 training samples, and all test samples; (ii) for the HAR dataset, we use all data.
-We use 128 as the batch size for MGH Sleep, 64 for SHHS, and $R=32$ as the tensor rank.
+We use 128 as the batch size for MGH Sleep, 64 for HAR, and $R=32$ as the tensor rank.

 Table~\ref{tb:effect_data_augmentation_mgh} and Table~\ref{tb:effect_data_augmentation_har} conclude that the augmentation methods influence the final classification results.
 However, for different datasets, the effects are different.
-We observe that for the MGH Sleep dataset, time rotation (method C) works better than other methods.
-In HAR, some individual augmentations work better than their combinations (e.g., applying B solely is better than applying A+B).
+We observe that for the MGH Sleep dataset, bandpass filtering works better than jittering.
+In HAR, combinations of augmentations work better than the individual augmentations.
 Overall, we find that with more diverse data augmentation methods, the final results are relatively better.
-The study of how to choose/design better augmentation techniques will be our future work.
+The study of how to choose/design (or even automatically generate) better augmentation techniques will be our future work.